java

 The library Java entities define a minimal abstraction for calling Java from Logtalk.
 This abstraction makes use of Logtalk parametric objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using syntax closer to Logtalk.
 It also gives access to some Java utility predicates.

-This abstraction was developed primarily to work with LVM (with its jni plug-in installed) or the JPL library bundled with SWI-Prolog and YAP.
+This abstraction was developed primarily to work with XVM (with its jni plug-in installed) or the JPL library bundled with SWI-Prolog and YAP.
 However, it’s expected to be implementable with alternative Java interfaces found in other backend Prolog compilers.
 Currently, a preliminary implementation is also available for JIProlog.

 The main idea in this abstraction layer is to use parametric objects where the first parameter holds the Java reference (usually to a class or object) and an optional second parameter holds the return value.
 Together with a forward message handler, this allows the use of Java messages with the same functor and number of arguments as found in the relevant JavaDocs.